pologovaa/eclipse-wiki/Installation.md

 ### 3.2 Installing into Eclipse ###

 To run ARC plugins for Eclipse, it is required to have Target Terminal plugin installed in Eclipse.

+##### For ARC GNU 2016.03 and earlier:
 In Eclipse go to "Help", then "Install new Software", press "Add" button to the right of "Work with" combo box and add new software repository http://download.eclipse.org/tm/updates/3.7: